oracle/bots-node-sdk/README.md

 bots-node-sdk init MyComponentService
 ```

-This creates a new commponent service named `MyComponentService` in a directory by the same name.
+This creates a new component service named `MyComponentService` in a directory by the same name.
 The component service includes one sample custom component named `helloWorld`.

 ### Adding a Custom Component to Existing Service